The ribs are the cage-like bones in the chest cavity that protect the lungs and heart. Several layers of muscle connect the ribs to each other.

 People should avoid activities that involve pulling, pushing, or lifting, as they might make the pain worse or cause more damage to the ribs.

 If a person has more than one fractured rib, severe damage, or flail chest, they may need surgery.
 During the operation, a surgeon will use plates and screws to fasten the broken ribs together.

 Surgery will also repair any damage to internal organs, nerves, or blood vessels.

-Doctors previously thought that the pain and other symptoms of broken ribs lasted no more than 6–8 weeks, but research suggests that many people experience pain for longer than this.
+Doctors previously thought that the pain and other symptoms of broken ribs lasted no more than

 People with simple rib fractures can usually recover at home.
 In more serious cases, the person may need to stay in the hospital.